Surface Diagrams for Frobenius Algebras and Frobenius-Schur Indicators in Grothendieck-Verdier Categories: Introduction

 \nid\textbf{Problem.} The many coherence axioms for distributors in linearly distributive categories and Grothendieck-Verdier categories make computations involved and tedious.
 In the special case of monoidal categories, all coherence morphisms are typically neglected, which is justified by Mac Lane's strictification theorem.

 No analogous strictification result holds for linearly distributive categories.
-Specifically, any linearly distributive category with invertible distributors is Frobenius LD-equivalent to a shift monoidal category, see Remark \ref{strictifiability of LD-cats}.
+Specifically, any linearly distributive category with invertible distributors is Frobenius LD-equivalent to a shift monoidal category; see Remark \ref{strictifiability of LD-cats}.
 In a shift monoidal category, the second monoidal product $\parLL$ is, by definition, given by an $S$-shifted monoidal product ${X \parLL Y=Y\otimes (S \otimes X)}$, for $S$ an $\otimes$-invertible object.
 Shift-monoidal categories do not suffice in practice.

+In fact, linearly distributive categories with negation are not even fully coherent in the sense that there exist formal diagrams that do not commute in general; see Example \ref{ex:LD not fully coherent}.

 \nid\textbf{Surface diagrams.} Given the complexity of the linearly distributive coherence axioms, a tool to aid in calculations is desirable.
 For strict monoidal categories, this is provided by Joyal and Street's string-diagrammatic calculus.
-For linearly distributive categories, the non-invertible coherence data suggest a graphical language that explicitly represents coherence morphisms.
+In linearly distributive categories, the presence of non-invertible coherence data and the lack of a full coherence theorem suggests a graphical language that explicitly represents both coherence morphisms and their axioms.

 We develop such a diagrammatic language by ‘moving up a dimension’.
 Surface diagrams replace string diagrams, with the key insight being that the monoidal $2$-category of categories, functors, and natural transformations provides an appropriate setting for this language.
 This insight allows us to present a three-dimensional diagrammatic language for linearly distributive categories using the standard graphical calculus for strict monoidal $2$-categories; see Section \ref{sec:surfdiagforGray} for a discussion of the calculus.
 Variants of the calculus have been applied in various contexts \cite{TrimbleSurface,FunctorialCalcMonBi, WillertonHopfM, douglas2018fusion, barrett2024gray}.
 Similar ideas have appeared in \cite{StreetSurfaceProc,ProfSemantics, DunnVicarySurface, DunnVicaryFrob}.